 Before you go

-- First thing first choose your location wisely to reduce your carbon footprint.
-If flying consider that short flights (less than 3700 km [2,300 miles]) are often less carbon intensive than long flights (greater than 3700 km) because they generally have higher occupancy and lighter fuel loads.
+- If you have to fly choose your location wisely.
+Short flights (less than 3700 km [2,300 miles]) are often less carbon intensive than long flights (greater than 3700 km) because they generally have higher occupancy and lighter fuel loads.
 This doesn’t hold for very short flights (less than 1000 km [621 miles]) which are in fact more carbon intensive as they spend little time cruising, and are often not very direct.
 (Source: Shrink that Footprint via Ensia)

 - Book sustainable accommodation and trips with ethical organisers. (see below for links) websites.

 - If you use booking.com visit the site through ceekaiser.com.
 They’ll plant a tree in Southern Thailand for every bed you book – at no cost to you.
 They explain how it work on their website.

 - Fly economy rather than business or first class.
 The more people we fit on a plane the more efficiently we’re being with the fuel.
 Here’s an article on this very issue.

 - Don’t buy travel books, they’re only valid a year or two and so wasteful to buy.
 Instead borrow from your local library and use Google maps to make your own personalised travel guide.

 - Check out my Sustainable Summer article and limit the impact of your sunnies, cossie and shades and opt for coral-friendly toxin-free sunscreen

 - Pack reusable bottles, cups, lunchboxes, cutlery to use on day trips.